-ii. the statements are otherwise consistent with the code of conduct; and iii. the recipients of the information are not encouraged to infer that a professional counseling relationship has been established.
+- the recipients of the information are not encouraged to infer that a professional counseling relationship has been established. - d.

-d.
 Exploitation of Others.
-Licensees do not exploit others in their professional relationships.
+Licensees do not exploit others in their professional relationships. - e.

-e.
 Scientific Bases for Treatment Modalities.
 Licensees use techniques/procedures/modalities that are grounded in theory and/or have an empirical or scientific foundation.
 Licensees who do not must define the techniques/procedures as "unproven" or "developing" and explain the potential risks and ethical considerations of using such techniques/procedures and take steps to protect clients from possible harm.